AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/context.md

 - `aimrt::context::Context`
   - `GetRawRef()`/`GetLogger()`: Access underlying `CoreRef` and the logger.
   - `LetMe()`: Point the current thread's thread-local context to this `Context`.
-  - `LetMe(aimrt::CoreRef)`: Create and bind a context to the current thread using the specified `aimrt::CoreRef`, and return the context handle.
+  - `CreateContext(aimrt::CoreRef)`: Create and bind a context to the current thread using the specified `aimrt::CoreRef`, and return the context handle.
   - `StopRunning()`/`Running()`: Issue a stop request and check it within loops.
   - `pub()/sub()/cli()/srv()`: Return `OpPub`/`OpSub`/`OpCli`/`OpSrv` operators, respectively.
   - `CreateExecutor(name)`: Get (or create) an executor handle by name.